andy-byers/CalicoDB/README.md

 ## TODO
 1. Get the fuzz testing up and running.
-We would like to be able to accept arbitrary database and WAL files as input without crashing.
 2. Update the B-tree merge routine to be more proactive.
 This shouldn't be terribly difficult since most of the unit tests don't rely on the specific tree structure.
 They just make sure the tree is correctly ordered and all connections are consistent.
-3. Look into blocking writers until all cursors are closed.
-Maybe.
 I'm definitely open to suggestions on this one.
-4. Write some real documentation.
+3. Write some real documentation.
-5. Work on this README
+4. Work on this README
-6. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
+5. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
-7. Better freelist that uses trunk pages (see SQLite 3)
+6. Better freelist that uses trunk pages (see SQLite 3)

 ## API